Recipes & Ideas· Updated 12 min read

 Stir Fry with Whatever You’ve Got

 Any protein plus any vegetables plus soy sauce plus rice or noodles.
-The beauty of stir fry is that it's more of a technique than a recipe — you're just cooking things fast in a hot pan.
+Stir fry is more technique than recipe — cook things fast in a hot pan.
 Chicken, beef, shrimp, or tofu all work.
-Any combination of vegetables works.
 Twenty minutes total.
+Quick sauce: 3 tablespoons soy sauce, 1 tablespoon sugar, 1 teaspoon cornstarch, splash of water.

 Tacos or Burrito Bowls

-Ground meat (beef, turkey, or chicken) with taco seasoning — or just cumin, chili powder, and garlic powder if you don't have a packet.
-Add rice, beans, cheese, salsa, lettuce, whatever toppings are available.
+Ground meat with taco seasoning — or just cumin, chili powder, and garlic powder.
+Add rice, beans, cheese, salsa, whatever toppings you have.
 Twenty minutes.
-This format is also perfect for families because everyone builds their own plate, which sidesteps the "I don't like that" problem entirely.
+Perfect for families because everyone builds their own plate, sidestepping the "I don’t like that" problem.

 Frittata

 Eggs plus whatever vegetables, cheese, and meat you have.
-This is the single best "clean out the fridge" meal because almost anything works in a frittata — leftover roasted vegetables, deli meat, wilting greens, that half an onion.
-Whisk eggs, pour over sauteed fillings in an oven-safe skillet, cook on the stove for 5 minutes, then broil for 3 minutes until golden.
+The best "clean out the fridge" meal — almost anything works.
+Whisk eggs, pour over sauteed fillings in an oven-safe skillet, cook 5 minutes on the stove, then broil 3 minutes until golden.
 Twenty-five minutes total.
+Use at least 8 eggs for four people.

 One-Pot Soup

-Saute an onion and garlic in a pot, add broth (or water plus a bouillon cube), add whatever vegetables and protein you have, and simmer for 20 minutes.
-That's it.
-Chicken and rice soup, vegetable and bean soup, potato and sausage soup — they all follow this exact formula.
-Soup is forgiving, hard to mess up, and makes excellent leftovers for lunch the next day.
+Saute onion and garlic, add broth (or water plus a bouillon cube), add whatever vegetables and protein you have, simmer 20 minutes.
+Chicken and rice soup, vegetable and bean soup, potato and sausage soup — all follow this formula.
+Soup is forgiving and makes excellent leftovers for lunch.

 You have decent ingredients and 20 to 30 minutes.
 You don't want to order out, but you also don't want to eat something that just feels like "getting by."
 These simple dinner recipes prove that easy dinner ideas don't have to taste boring.
 A few grocery swaps can make these meals even healthier without extra effort.
 These five meals are a step up in deliciousness without a step up in difficulty.